rinaryu/135_Final/README.txt

 Instructions for Compiling and Running
 --------------------------------------
-BEFORE typing anything in the terminal -- make sure your terminal window's size instructions is at least 1/4 of your screen (this will ensure that the entire menu display will appear).
+BEFORE typing anything in the terminal -- make sure your terminal window's size instructions is at least 1/3 of your screen, this will ensure that the entire database display will appear (110 x 40 is a good size for eg).

 in the terminal:
     - first enter "make"